lara-petkovic/openGL-2Dproject/README.md

-# Air defense of Novi Sad game
+# Air defense game

 ## Overview
-This project is a simple air defense game in OpenGL which involves defending the city of Novi Sad from enemy helicopters.
+This project is a simple air defense game in OpenGL that involves defending the city of Novi Sad from enemy helicopters.
 The player controls a drone and must destroy incoming enemy helicopters.

 ## Prerequisites
 Make sure you have the following NuGet packages installed before running the project: